 As in all companies, the smooth functioning of business processes depends on the availability of the IT infrastructure.
 Attacks from the Internet, as well as other IT failures or damage to the IT infrastructure, pose a serious threat to the Company's ability to function.
 Softing has taken appropriate measures to protect its IT infrastructure and constantly monitors and reviews their effectiveness.
-This risk is considered a very high risk going forward.
 The Group takes the issue of cyber security and the potential widening of hostilities in this area extremely seriously.
-It has implemented the recommendations issued by authorities, and is currently adjusting them By coordinating and comparing with other companies to determine its own position.
+It has implemented the recommendations issued by authorities, and is currently adjusting them by coordinating and comparing with other companies to determine its own position.
 Softing has invested substantial sums in cyber security and provides its staff with regular training on the subject.
 As no company is immune from a cyber attack, it is essential to ensure that resilience and recoverability are built into IT systems and that all employees remain vigilant.
 Softing achieved TISAX Level 3 Certification for data security in the automotive sector during the first half of 2022.
-Overall, this risk is classified as a small risk.
+Overall, this risk is assessed as a class 1 risk.